thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 > As the amount of uncertainty increases [...] the organisation must adopt integrating mechanisms ...
 >
 > -- Galbraith, Organization Design: An Information Processing View, 1974

-Galbraith introduces the following proposition:

-The greater the uncertainty of the task, the more information decision makers need to process during the task execution, to achieve a given level of performance.

 If the task is well understood prior to performing it, much of the activity can be preplanned.
 However, if it is not understood, then much more knowledge need to be acquired during the task execution.